The Best Concrete Molds: Buying Tips

 Pocket Guide to Concrete & Cement Mixes For Crafts

 What To Look For In A Silicone Concrete Mold

 Things to be on the lookout for when choosing the silicone mold and which store to purchase it from are– design; durability; ease of removal; price; shipping times; customer service and perhaps where it’s made.

 Durability means, what’s the likelihood it will tear when trying to remove the concrete.
-Longevity is when will the silicone tear or break down.
+Longevity means the length of time it will last before the silicone begins to tear or break down.